tirohan/IT-Grow-Division-ltd/Task 3/readme.md

 ### 7.1.
 Data Loading and Analysis
 Load data from the Google Sheets document into a pandas DataFrame.
 Conduct detailed data analysis and exploration to gain insights into dataset structure and content.
-Utilize histograms, bar plots, and heatmaps for data visualization.
+Utilize histograms, bar plots, and heat maps for data visualization.
 ### 7.2.
 Data Visualization
 Create dynamic, interactive plots and visualizations for a variety of dataset attributes.
 Leverage system functions to explore crop requirements based on specific soil and environmental conditions.